kandaraj/SimpleAccount/README.md

 Fairly simple page to create an account using AngularJs, Asp.net MVC frameworks

-#Requirement:
+###Requirement:

-Visual studio 2012 with .net 4.5
+Visual studio 2012 with .net 4.5, nuget